Charles Giancarlo

-Education and career
+Early life and education

 Giancarlo holds a bachelor's degree in electrical engineering from Brown University, a master's degree in electrical engineering from the University of California, Berkeley, and an MBA from Harvard University.

+Career

-He co-founded Telecom Systems in 1984, and then Adaptive Corporation in 1988.
+Giancarlo co-founded Telecom Systems in 1984, and then Adaptive Corporation in 1988.
+He joined Cisco in 1994 when it acquired Kalpana, an Ethernet switching company, where he was vice president.

-Giancarlo joined Cisco in 1994 when it acquired Kalpana, an Ethernet switching company, where he was vice president.
-He became Cisco's first vice president of business development, where he developed Cisco's merger and acquisition strategy and practice.
-In 1999, he took responsibility for the commercial line of business at Cisco,.
+Giancarlo became Cisco's first vice president of business development, where he developed Cisco's merger and acquisition strategy and practice.
+In 1999, he took responsibility for the commercial line of business at Cisco.
 He became chief technical officer in 2003 and chief technology officer in July 2004.
 Giancarlo was responsible for many of Cisco's technologies including Ethernet switching, Wi-Fi, security, IP Telephony, and telepresence, as well as Cisco's entry into markets such as the small and medium business and consumer markets after acquiring Linksys, Scientific Atlanta, and WebEx.
 Although some analysts thought he might become chief executive after John T. Chambers, Giancarlo resigned from Cisco in December 2007.

 In January 2008, he became a managing director and operating partner at the private equity firm Silver Lake Partners.

 He was president and CEO of Avaya from June 2008 (replacing Louis D'Ambrosio) through December 2008.
-He has a son, Andrew.

 After the appointment of Kevin J. Kennedy as CEO, he became chairman of the board at Avaya, while continuing to serve at Silver Lake where he served on the boards of directors of Silver Lake portfolio companies Mercury Payment Systems, and Vantage Data Centers.
 In 2013 he was succeeded in his role at Silver Lake by Mark Gillett.